Part 1: NCIS and Jon O'Neill series

 "Yup, that scraggly, old mug brought it all back."
 The kid waved in the general's direction.
 "I can't tell you much.
 I was in Colorado.
 Someone snatched me when I wasn't looking."
 The kid gave the general a pointed look.
 The general nodded in return to the unspoken message.
 "I woke up and busted out.
 Old warehouse on the east pier, I think.
 I didn't get them all, so I doubt you'll find anything there now."

 "Did they say why they kidnapped you?"
-Jethro asked, turning back to the kid, John.
+Gibbs asked, turning back to the kid, John.
 He had a name now.

-Jethro could plainly see the holes in the kid's story.
+Gibbs could plainly see the holes in the kid's story.
 He was concerned.
 If someone was willing to take him once, then they were willing to take him again.
-Jethro couldn't protect him if he didn't know who to protect him from.
+Gibbs couldn't protect him if he didn't know who to protect him from.
 Yet the general continued to look unconcerned.
 Nothing new then.

 "Ah… because I come from good Irish stock…" the kid replied vaguely.
-Jethro turned to the general to see if that statement had any meaning.
-He was surprised to find him texting a message to someone, apparently, oblivious.
+Gibbs turned to the general to see if that statement had any meaning.
+He was surprised to find him texting a message to someone, apparently oblivious.

-Before he could ask another question, Jethro's cell phone rang.
+Before he could ask another question, Gibbs' cell phone rang.
 "Gibbs!"

-"Understood, Director," Jethro snapped the phone shut and looked at two sets of eyes as they bore into him.
+"Understood, Director," Gibbs replied before he snapped the phone shut.
+He looked at two sets of eyes as they bore into him.
 Both sets held deep secrets.
 Both had a solid inner strength.
 He wouldn't change their minds and they wouldn't give him any more information than they wanted to.

-"General, John…" Jethro said quietly.
+"General, John…" Gibbs addressed them quietly.
 "I have just one question.
 Well, I have quite a few, but I'll settle for just this one.
-Why are the kid's fingerprints in your file?"
+Why are the kid's fingerprints in your file?" he asked.

 The kid snorted.
 The general smirked.
 "It's… complicated.
 It has to do with… probabilities.
 Ya know, people say fingerprints are unique, but they always use probabilities to explain a match.
-What can I say… we're one in a billion."
+What can I say… we're one in a billion," the general said with a grin.

 "Oh, more than that," the kid interrupted.